emlab-ucsb/spatialgridr/README.md

 `spatialgridr` provides functions for gridding spatial data; i.e. taking raw spatial data and getting that data into a grid.

+This package is still under development.
+Feel free to submit an issue with bugs or suggestions.

 ## Installation

-You can install the development version of spatialgridr from GitHub
+You can install the development version of `spatialgridr` from GitHub
 with:

 ``` r